davidrios/nvim-mindevc/README.md

 ## Remote Tools

-Tools that can will installed in the container:
+Tools that will be installed by default in the container:

 - **Neovim**: Latest nightly builds, compiled from source
 - **Zig**: Cross-platform build system
 - **ripgrep**: Fast text search tool
 - **fd**: Modern find replacement
 - **make**: Static build of GNU Make

-- **Custom tools**: Extensible tool configuration system
+It's also possible to configure custom tools.

 ## License